Volunteer Opportunities

 Age Requirements:

-- Volunteers between the ages of 10-15 are eligible to join our “Partner Up Program.”
-Partner-Up teams consist of at least one adult (parent, guardian or trusted family friend) age 18 years or over and the child.
-Adult and child volunteer together.
+- Volunteers between the ages of 10-15 are eligible to join our “Partner-Up” Program.
+Partner-Up teams consist of at least one adult (parent, guardian or trusted family friend) age 18 years or over and a child/children.
+Adults and children must volunteer together.

 - Beginning at age 16, children may volunteer independently at the shelter in select departments without a parent or guardian.